Keywords

 Bisphenol A (Cat.
 No: 239658) was used to induce endocrine disruption and systemic toxicity in experimental animals at a dose of 100 mg/kg body weight administered orally once daily.
 Ethyl acetate (Cat.
 No: 270989) was employed as a solvent during the extraction and fractionation of plant materials, with approximately 100 mL used per extraction batch.
 Methanol (Cat.
 No: 34860) was used both as a solvent in the DPPH radical scavenging assay and for plant extraction procedures, with an estimated volume of 100 mL per assay and extraction cycle.
 DPPH (Cat.
 No: D9132) powder (0.004% w/v in methanol) was used to evaluate the antioxidant activity of the plant extracts through a radical scavenging assay.
 Ketamine (Cat.
 No: PHR1663) and Xylazine (Cat.
 No: X1251) were used in combination as anesthetics prior to animal sacrifice, administered intraperitoneally at doses of 80 mg/kg and 10 mg/kg body weight, respectively.
 Eosin-nigrosin (Cat.
 No: 134-25-8/N3268) stain was used for assessing sperm viability and membrane integrity, with one drop of each stain applied to a semen smear for microscopy.
 They were purchased from Sigma-Aldrich (St. Louis, MO, USA).
 All other reagents used in the study were of analytical grade and obtained from Reagent World Ltd. (Kampala, Uganda), an authorized distributor of Sigma-Aldrich products.

 Fresh leaves of Bidens pilosa were collected in September 2024 from the vicinity of Ishaka Mosque, located in the Ishaka-Bushenyi District of Uganda.
 Botanical authentication was conducted by Dr Olet Eunice of the Department of Botany at Mbarara University of Science and Technology, where a voucher specimen (No. AAI-2024-001) was deposited in the departmental herbarium.
-The collected leaves were thoroughly air-dried in a shaded area to prevent photodegradation and then ground into a fine powder using a blending machine (Model XYZ123, Philips, Amsterdam, Netherlands).
+The collected leaves were thoroughly air-dried in a shaded area to prevent photodegradation for five (5) days and then ground into a fine powder using a blending machine (Model XYZ123, Philips, Amsterdam, Netherlands).

 Each solvent fraction—n-hexane, dichloromethane, ethyl-acetate, and n-butanol—was individually concentrated under reduced pressure using a rotary evaporator to obtain the respective crude fractions.
 The concentrated extracts were stored at 4 °C until further use for phytochemical screening and biological assays.